pawandubey/refactoring-rails-notes/README.md

 end
 ```

-The conditions are clearer now and we don't need to jump through hoops to test the method as we can with good confidence stub the predicates out to return what we want them to.
+The conditions are clearer now and we don't need to jump through hoops to test the method as we can stub the predicates out with confidence to return what we want them to.

 ### Refactor multiple Compound Conditionals into a Policy Class

-If in the previous example, there were more than three conditions involved in the determining whether an order is returnable, we can do better than refactoring them out into methods.
+If in the previous example, there were more than three conditions involved in determining whether an order is returnable, we can do better than just refactoring them out into methods.
 It is better to create a Policy Object that handles these conditions internally and provides a single point to add more conditions in the future or modify the existing ones.

 E.g.: